Five thousand feet above sea level sits the city of Da Lat, known as the ‘Agricultural Capital’ of Vietnam for its rich soil and temperate climate.

 - Hours: 7am – 7pm

-- The Colline Hotel in Da Lat sits on top of the expansive Cho Da Lat Market that houses floor after floor of new and second-hand apparel and footwear.
-The variety and sheer volume of product was staggering and I walked, mouth agape, at everything that was on offer.
-Incredible, one-of-a-kind pieces could be sourced here with the appropriate time!
+- The Colline Hotel in Da Lat sits on top of the expansive Cho Da Lat Market that houses floor after floor of new and second-hand apparel, footwear and accessories.
+The variety and sheer volume of product is staggering.
+I walked stunned at the magnitude of everything that was on offer.
+Incredible, one-of-a-kind pieces and hidden gems can be sourced here if given enough time.

 - Linh Phuoc Temple

-- This Buddhist site is a 20 minute car ride from Da Lat’s city center and holds a number of records, including the largest indoor Buddha in Vietnam a statue of Bodhisattva Avalokitesvara made from 600,000 flowers.
-While construction of the site began in 1949, it continued to undergo a series of renovations for the next 3 decades.
-One of the most striking features of the structures is their mosiac-style facades which are created with tens of thousands of porcelain pieces that have been meticulously adhered to the buildings.
+- This Buddhist site is a 20 minute car ride from Da Lat’s city center and holds a number of records, including the largest indoor Buddha in Vietnam and a statue of Bodhisattva Avalokiteshvara made from 600,000 flowers.
+Although initial construction of the site began in 1949, it continued to undergo a series of renovations for the next 3 decades.
+One of the most striking features of the structures is their mosaic-style facades, created with tens of thousands of porcelain pieces that have been meticulously adhered to every surface.

 - Location: No. 120, Tu Phuoc Street, Trai Mat Village, Ward 11, Da Lat City, Lam Dong Province